 Anyway, I had brought two cameras with me that day.
 As I looked down, I saw the silver platform of the escalator, and there it was—the famous Oscar-winning feature film: Schindler's Lifts!
 Finally, a little grin escaped me.
 I pulled out the camera and captured what would later become the first image of this project.

 It just made me smile, a much-needed one, for that matter.
 It felt so good to smile again; it felt like I hadn't smiled for years.
 How crazy does that sound?
 But never mind that - the important thing was that it immediately gave me a shred of confidence to start looking up and around, not just at old people, but at the young ones too.

-For example, when my brother first told me circa 2004 that they were leaving for Germany, the first thing I said, of all things I could have said or asked was "Well, bro, if theres a German Shepard standing by a soldier in the train station, rather take the bus."
+Humor was always used in our family.
+And I'm not proud, or ashamed of it; I'm just stating it for what it is.
+For example, when my brother first told me around 2004 that they were leaving for Germany, the first thing I said, out of all the things I could have said or asked, was, "Well, bro, if there's a German Shepherd standing next to a soldier at the train station, it's probably better to take the bus."

-Eventually, a miracle occurred to me, in a train station in Tel Aviv, as I finished my set up, and had no idea how to solve this platform shake once again, a maintenance guy, came over, pulled out a key and as he pushes it into some secret socket on the staircase, he apologizes TO ME, that he has to turn of the escalator for a while, and if I want to go down with the tripod, than he will wait...I said wait no longer! he stopped the staircase for a few minutes to full shut down, and gave me all the time I needed and more to capture this image.
-I loved everything about this set-up, solutions come in mysterious ways.
+Eventually, a miracle happened to me at a train station in Tel Aviv.
+As I finished setting up and had no idea how to solve the platform shake once again, a maintenance guy approached me.
+He pulled out a key and, as he inserted it into some secret socket on the staircase, he apologized to me that he had to turn off the escalator for a while.
+He asked if I wanted to go down with the tripod, and if so, he would wait.
+I told him to wait no longer!
+He stopped the staircase for a few minutes, completely shutting it down, and gave me all the time I needed and more to capture this image.
+I loved everything about this setup.
+Solutions come in mysterious ways.

-A Perfect day to start seeing things differently, and I like the result of my first photograph.
+A Perfect day to start seeing things differently, and I like the result of my first photograph!